Josh Groban Gets Vulnerable: "I felt like a talentless piece of SH*T!" How He Battled Inner Demons & Found Happiness

 to get into the mud and

 have the permission to be bad, to have the permission to try something stupid and pick myself back up.
+And also being kind of an introvert, I was excited to like have the college friend experience.

 I was happy to be in a dorm building with all kinds of artistic kids and like having that being over in this corner was actually really isolating.
+A lot of pressure.

 Yeah, a lot of like very shiny things, but a lot of pressure and a lot of isolation along with this enormous door that had been swung open for me.
+At the end of the day,

-My parents and I talked about it and I was in school for performing arts.
+my parents and I talked about it and I was in school for performing arts.
+You've got an opportunity.

 The school was kind enough to give me a leave of absence.
+They didn't just kick me out.

 And so I said, okay, I'll come back in a year.

 The kind of roles that I was going out for, I didn't need to be young and high-kicking.
+I wanted to be like Sweeney Todd.

-So I thought, if I miss a year, it's not the end of the world.
+So I thought if I miss a year, it's not the end of the world.

 And then, you know, that path, that path happened.